Planix, Inc. is where I work.

 I read science fiction, listen to most any kind of music that comes along (except opera, heavy metal, acid rock, and some punk; my current listening fav's are folk, jazz, and classical).
-I ride a motorcycle (when it runs, and when the weather co-operates!), drive a 4x4 truck, and drink home-brew and micro-brew beer (and none of that tasteless commercial horse piss for me! ``Life is too short to drink cheap beer!'').
-I don't like any spectator sports, but do like many outdoors activities.
+I ride a motorcycle (when it runs, and when the weather co-operates!), drive a 4x4 truck, and drink craft beer (and none of that tasteless commercial horse piss for me! ``Life is too short to drink cheap beer!'').
+I don't like any spectator sports, but do like many outdoors activities, including hiking and bicycling.

 I grew up on a farm near the small town of Moosomin, Saskatchewan , and I guess that'll explain at lease a couple of my likes and dislikes!
 You can keep up to date with the current Moosomin news through the World-Spectator Online , Saskatchewan's oldest weekly newspaper, founded in 1884, and Saskatchewan's first online weekly.

-By trade I'm a consultant in the software industry, specialising in systems programming, computer and network security, communications, and software engineering.
+By trade I've long been a consultant in the software industry, specialising in systems programming, computer and network security, communications, and software engineering.
 I am a founding partner in Planix, Inc..
 Planix provides UNIX system development and support services.
 We do everything from ground-up design of systems to remote to monitoring and support.

 My forté in software engineering is Software Configuration Management, and more specifically version control, maintenance, problem tracking, and release management.
-I have in-depth experience with both using and with the internals of RCS, SCCS, CVS (see also CVS), GNATS, Make, Automake Autoconf, and quite a few other similar tools.
+I have in-depth experience with both using and with the internals of RCS, SCCS, (see also SCCS) CVS (see also CVS), GNATS, Make (especially BMake), Git, Automake Autoconf, and quite a few other similar tools.